 The COVID-19 pandemic has disrupted some foundational processes in our highly interconnected world.
-One of these critical processes is that of issuing insurance policies and processing claims.
+One of these critical processes is of issuing insurance policies and processing claims.
 In times of such global health crises, the entire insurance sector is under tremendous pressure.

 On the one hand, they have to change their existing business processes without much notice or preparation, and on the other, they also have to ensure that more people are insured.
-This is because, due to lack of insurance policies, many people have been forced to apply for instant personal loans and medical emergency loans to cover the cost of sudden medical expenses.
+This is because, due to a lack of insurance policies, many people have been forced to apply for instant personal loans and medical emergency loans to cover the cost of sudden medical expenses.
 This is particularly true for a country like India, where the number of policyholders, as compared to the total population, is very low.

 In the last few years, the insurance industry has been focusing on lifestyle diseases that are becoming common.
 A 2016 WHO Report lists heart disease as the most common cause of death across the world.
-A gradual increase in these diseases has made people opt for health insurance to cover the health-related risks in case of any untoward incident.
+A gradual increase in these diseases has made people opt for health insurance to cover health-related risks in case of any untoward incident.
 A $3133.4 billion health insurance industry in 2019 and which is expected to reach $4475 billion in 2026 solidifies how necessary health insurance has come to be in today’s time.
 But, how effective are existing and new health insurance in covering the costs of testing and treating the virus?
 Let’s find out.

-Does health insurance cover costs during pandemics like COVID 19?
+Does health insurance cover costs during pandemics like COVID-19?

 With COVID-19 continuing to spread across the world, there’s much confusion with regard to health insurance.
 The foremost question is that does health insurance cover the medical costs if one is diagnosed with COVID-19?
 The answer, however, is complex and layered.

-Many health insurance companies, though, provide basic coverage as in the case of common illness, but all the policy benefits stand nullified as soon an outbreak is declared a pandemic.
-The insurance companies have in the past, especially during the SARS pandemic, and the earlier instances of pandemic borne huge losses by paying a large number of claims arising due to the outbreak.
+Many health insurance companies, though, provide basic coverage as in the case of common illness, but all the policy benefits stand nullified as soon as an outbreak is declared a pandemic.
+The insurance companies have in the past, especially during the SARS pandemic, and the earlier instances of the pandemic borne huge losses by paying a large number of claims arising due to the outbreak.
 This has led them to relook at their strategies and policy clauses.

-Many insurers categorically exclude the coverage of the epidemic out of their policy.
+Many insurers categorically exclude the coverage of the epidemic from their policy.
 Thus, an insured person might not get any policy benefit in case the person gets infected with a disease classified as a pandemic.
 However, there are exceptions like if a government or regulatory authority intervenes and orders to cover the medical cost of occurring due to an epidemic.
 Or if a policy does not specifically exclude an outbreak, then a person is bound to get the benefits of the health insurance policy.
 The best approach would be to get in touch with your policy provider to get complete clarification.

 What have insurance companies done in the past?